Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 • Reading articles about couples divorcing due to unfaithfulness

 ERP teaches us how to tolerate doubt, and leaning into this uncertainty is the only way to move past the fear.
 You can’t be sure that your feelings of attraction aren’t real.
 They may be.
 But this doesn’t mean you have to act on them or that they have to guide your life.
-And you certainly don’t have to divorce your husband of 16 years because you question that you may be attracted someone you run into—take it from me!

 You can start feeling better today

-If you’re experiencing disturbing doubts or worries about your attraction that are getting in the way of the life you want to live, I strongly encourage you to learn more about the accessible, evidence-based care we provide at NOCD.
+If you’re experiencing disturbing doubts or worries about your attraction that are getting in the way of the life you want to live, there is effective treatment available.
+A qualified specialist will be equipped to work with you to overcome all your OCD symptoms—even especially distressing ones like false attraction.

 We specialize in treating OCD